flectra-hq/documentation-user/content/developer/reference/cli.rst

 The command to generate this files takes as many unnamed arguments as you need.
 Those are relative paths to your addon directories.
-In the example below, we move up one folder to save the tsconfig file in the folder containing community and enterprise.
+In the example below, we move up one folder to save the tsconfig file in the folder containing community and professional.

 .. code-block:: console

-   $ community/flectra-bin tsconfig --addons-path community/addons,community/flectra/addons,enterprise > tsconfig.json
+   $ community/flectra-bin tsconfig --addons-path community/addons,community/flectra/addons,professional > tsconfig.json